 And then I read these books:

-Deep Work and Ten Arguments are the most relevant to this discussion, but really anything by Cal Newport or Jaron Lanier will do the trick (Digital Minimalism and You Are Not a Gadget come to mind).
-Both authors are heavyweights in the IT field, not just eager chaps with ideas to sell.
+Deep Work and Ten Arguments are the most relevant to this discussion, but anything by Cal Newport or Jaron Lanier will do the trick.
+Both are titans in the IT field, not just eager chaps with ideas to sell.
 Newport is an Associate Professor of Computer Science at Georgetown University.
 Lanier is Silicon Valley royalty and a founding father of virtual reality.
 In other words, when they speak, powerful people listen.

 Not that I’m powerful, but damn did I listen.